 When the temperature barely cracks double digits and there’s a constant chance of precipitation, it’s hard to resist the urge to throw on a hat and skip a few haircuts.
 But regular trims, along with proper hydration, is key to keeping your hair from turning into frizzy, wispy ‘80s mall hair.

 You don’t have to commit to a full chop to get rid of split ends.
 If you are trying to maintain your length, trim your ends a ½ inch every 4-6 weeks.
 If you are growing your hair out, visit the shop to get a ¼- ½ inch dusting every 8-12 weeks.

-If you're heat styling on a regular basis, make sure you're using a moisture-heavy cream, like Bumble and Bumble Repair Blow Dry*, to overload your parched strands.
-Even if you don’t blow dry, using a leave-in conditioner can soothe hair and aid in moisture retention.
-For extra care, ask to add a deep conditioner to any service next time you’re in the shop for just $10. (* available only in-shop)
+If you're heat styling on a regular basis, make sure you're using a moisture-heavy cream to overload your parched strands.
+R+Co's High Dive is a good option for those with coarse texture while Waterfall is best for fine hair.
+For extra care, ask to add a Moisturizing Treatment to any service next time you're in the shop to repair damage on a deeper level and reduce frizz.

 Problem #3: Snow Damage

 In a rush to defrost the car and make it to work on time, most people forgo properly drying their hair.
 But leaving the house in winter with wet hair puts you at risk for more than just catching a cold.
 Excess moisture mixed with frigid temps and tension on the hair—usually from a hat or scarf—can result in serious breakage.
 Avid skiers and snowboarders are at even bigger risk due to the extreme conditions on the mountain.
 The build-up of precipitation on strands, mixed with tension from helmets and goggles, can make the problem worse.